-operate.
-A chime will sound if the Key Fob is in the If you press the power door lock switch while the sliding door is open, the sliding door will lock.
+If you push the power door lock switch while the sliding door is open, the sliding door will lock.

 Automatic Door Locks - If Equipped

 When enabled, the door locks will lock automatically when the vehicle's speed exceeds 15 mph (24 km/h).
 The auto door lock feature can be enabled or disabled by your authorized dealer per written request of the customer.
 Please see your authorized dealer for service.